 Figure S3: Ratio of density estimates obtained using subsamples of the simulated data (DSub; n = 250, 550 and 850) relative to the estimates obtained by fitting the given model on the full data set (DFull) for all scenario and sample size combinations explored.
 Boxes extend to the first and third quartiles of values, and whiskers extend to 1.5 times the interquartile range in either direction from the mean value.
 Simulation scenarios incorporated trap specific behavioral effects (t2, t6, t7), individual heterogeneity in capture probability (t3, t6, t7), redundancy in sample deposition (t4, t5, t6, t7), and/or uneven distribution of activity centers (t7 and t8).
 Scenarios t1, t2, t3, and t8 did not include redundancy in sample deposition and did not exceed 550 samples deposited over 6 sampling periods in any simulation.
 All simulations included 30 individuals over 6 trapping periods.
 Data were subsampled using either Simple Random Sampling (SRS) or using an approach that gave preference to unique site-sessions, Site-Session Preferred (SPR).

 Figure S4. g0 versus subsampling type, scenario and model.
+Black horizontal lines indicate the parameter values used to simulate the data.
 Boxes extend to the first and third quartiles of values, and whiskers extend to 1.5 times the interquartile range in either direction from the mean value.
 These simulation scenarios incorporated individual heterogeneity in capture probability (t3, t6, t7), redundancy in sample deposition (t4, t5, t6, t7), and/or uneven distribution of activity centers (t7 and t8; Figure 4) with 30 individuals over 6 trapping periods.
 Data were subsampled using either Simple Random Sampling (SRS) or using an approach that gave preference to unique site-sessions, Site-Session Preferred (SPR).
 Scenarios t1, t3 and t8 did not include redundancy in sample deposition and did not exceed 550 samples deposited over 6 sampling periods in any simulation.

 Figure S5.
-Initial capture probabilities at 0 distance between the activity center and trap and when δi = 0, g0, and trap specific recapture probabilities, gbk, versus subsampling type, and scenario using model g0 ~ bk on the logit scale.
+Sampling distributions of capture and recapture probability parameter estimators, , g0 and bk, respectively, for different subsampling types, and scenarios using model g0 ~ bk.
+Black horizontal lines indicate the parameter values used to simulate the data.
 Boxes extend to the first and third quartiles of values, and whiskers extend to 1.5 times the interquartile range in either direction from the mean value.
-Horizontal lines represent simulation parameter values g0 = .5 and b = 1, as defined in Equation 3, gi,k, tΨi,k, Ci,k,b,δi, σ=expg0+Ci,k,t*b+δi1+expg0+Ci,k,t*b+δie- Ψi,k22σ2.
 Scenarios t2, t6 and t7 included a positive trap-specific behavioral effect (increased likelihood of capture at a specific trap after initial capture at that trap).
 All simulations included 30 individuals over 6 trapping periods.
 Data were subsampled using either Simple Random Sampling (SRS) or using an approach that gave preference to unique site-sessions, Site-Session Preferred (SPR).
 Scenario t2 did not include redundancy in sample deposition and did not exceed 550 samples deposited over 6 sampling periods in any simulation.